 Renee Bracey Sherman

 ...and 12 others.

-We invited nominations for Unicorns from December 18, 2020 - January 31, 2021.
-After review by an independent selection committee, finalists will be selected in April/May 2021.
+We invited nominations for Unicorns from December 2020 - January 2021.
+After review by an independent selection committee, 25 finalists were selected in April/May 2021.

 ....and eight others.